 Your financial records aren’t just a set of numbers that indicate your profitability.
 They’re the story your business is telling you day in and day out.

-But so many IT and managed service providers (MSPs) we talk to aren’t getting as much out of their financial stories as they should be.
+Most IT and managed service providers (MSPs) we talk to aren’t getting as much out of their financial stories as they should be.
 They see the bottom line and maybe spot gaps in ConnectWise, but they can’t grasp what their business is trying to tell them.

-You need to understand the financial language to follow the story fully.
+You need to understand the financial language to follow the story entirely.
 You need to be able to look at financials in a structured way to really hear the story and to be able to listen to the story often enough as it changes to identify necessary corrective actions.

 Sometimes your financial story might seem as difficult as reading War and Peace.
 But when you cut to the core of your financials, you’ll find the keys to increasing net profitability and bottom-line revenue while freeing up time to make critical decisions about your business.

 3 Steps for Systematically Growing Your Business

 Many owners are too busy managing daily operations and fail to take a step back and assess their financial and operational health.
 Yes, they read some numbers, but many owners report that they either don’t know what to report or don’t prioritize reviewing those numbers consistently.
 Spotting trends and leveraging historical data can prevent poor decisions and growth.
 This is our motivation for creating three specific steps (programs) that help MSPs read their financials and spot growth opportunities.

 As you work to get your financial story under control, consider how each of these steps could impact your business.